-The hotel operation of the Group abides by the IHG's policy on human rights which:
+The hotel operation of the Group especially has policies on human rights which:

-- Supports protection of human rights, particularly those of the employees, business partners and communities the Hotel operates; - Respects employees' right to voluntary freedom of association, under the law; - Provides a safe and healthy working environment; - Does not support forced and compulsory labour or the exploitation of children; - Supports elimination of employment discrimination and promotion diversity in the workplace; - Provides our employees with remuneration and tools for growing their careers, and takes their wellbeing into consideration; - Promotes fair competition and does not support corruption; - Conducts business with honesty and integrity in compliance with applicable laws; and - Develops and implements company procedures and processes to ensure the Hotel complies with the policy.
+- Supports protection of human rights, particularly those of the employees, business partners and communities the Hotel operates; - Respects employees' right to voluntary freedom of association, under the law; - Provides a safe and healthy working environment; - Does not support forced and compulsory labour or the exploitation of children; - Supports elimination of employment discrimination and promotion diversity in the workplace; - Provides our employees with remuneration and tools for growing their careers, and takes their wellbeing into consideration;

+- Promotes fair competition and does not support corruption; - Conducts business with honesty and integrity in compliance with applicable laws; and - Develops and implements company procedures and processes to ensure the Hotel complies with the policy.

-Employee Relations
+Employee Relations and Channels of Communication

-All employees are welcome to use various communication channels for horizontal or vertical communication (such as email, social media platform, staff welfare meeting and employer-employee meeting).
-The Group also organises annual dinner, festival-related celebrations and birthday celebrations regularly to nourish a greater sense of belonging and to provide enhanced communication channels between senior management and general staff.
-During the reporting period, the Group organised a trip to Huzhou, Zhejiang, in which more than 20 employees joined the trip and received positive feedback.
+The Hotel's employees are welcome to use various communication channels for horizontal or vertical communication (such as email, social media platform, staff welfare meeting and employer-employee meeting).
+Events such as annual dinner, festival-related celebrations, and birthday celebrations, are also regularly organised to nourish a greater sense of belonging and to provide enhanced communication channels between senior management and general staff.
+If employees have any concerns, for example, relating to discrimination and harassment, health and safety of working environment, or human rights, they are encouraged to speak up and raise the matter to their managers, human resources, or other members of management, online, or via their hotline.